-- 65 IMPACT OF AFL-CIO NO-RAIDING CLAUSES ON REPRESENTATION PROCEEDINGS: - Generally: There is a program established within the AFL-CIO for handling disputes between affiliates of the AFL-CIO. - AFL-CIO no-raiding procedure: The program is designed to discourage an organizational raid by one AFL-CIO affiliate on another.
-Known as Article XX and XXI complaints, one AFL-CIO affiliate files charges within the AFL-CIO when 1) one affiliate is raiding a unit for which another AFL-CIO has recognition; or (2) one affiliate is accused of trying to represent a group of employees for which another affiliate under AFL-CIO policy has already begun an organizing campaign. - When the region receives a case involving two or more AFL-CIO affiliates, the region processes it using standard procedures.
+- 65 IMPACT OF AFL-CIO NO-RAIDING CLAUSES ON REPRESENTATION PROCEEDINGS: - 65.01 Generally: There is a program established within the AFL-CIO for handling disputes between affiliates of the AFL-CIO. - 65.02 AFL-CIO no-raiding procedure: The program is designed to discourage an organizational raid by one AFL-CIO affiliate on another.
+Known as Article XX and XXI complaints, one AFL-CIO affiliate files charges within the AFL-CIO when 1) one affiliate is raiding a unit for which another AFL-CIO has recognition; or (2) one affiliate is accused of trying to represent a group of employees for which another affiliate under AFL-CIO policy has already begun an organizing campaign. - 65.03 Procedures in representation cases involving allegations of raiding: When the region receives a case involving two or more AFL-CIO affiliates, the region processes it using standard procedures.
 If the region receives a request from the President of the AFL-CIO to defer processing the case pending resolution of an Article XX or XXI complaint, the region contacts the Office of the General Counsel immediately.
 The General Counsel normally grants the AFL-CIO's request to defer processing the petition for thirty days to allow the parties to settle their dispute through the AFL-CIO's internal dispute resolution procedures.